Vegas Golden Knights Team Report

-Fleury, who this past year posted an impressive 26-10 record with a .989 GAA, was in late July un- expectantly traded to the Chicago Blackhawks.
+Fleury, who this past year posted an impressive 26-10 record with a .989 GAA, was in late July un-expectantly traded to the Chicago Blackhawks.
 This veteran goalie, who was originally taken by Vegas in the June 2 017 expansion draft, was dealt for 23- year-old prospect Mikael Hakkarainen.
-Fleury, who was drafted first overall in 2003 by the Pittsburgh Penguins, would go on to play 13 years in Pittsburgh followed by four with the Golden Knights.
-Playing with Vegas, Fleury ended up with 117 regular season wins.
-Heading into next year Fleury, who is otherwise known as ‘Flower’ sits third all- time with 492 career wins.
+Fleury, who was drafted first overall in 2003 by the Pittsburgh Penguins, would go on to play 13 years in Pittsburgh followed by four with the Vegas Golden Knights.
+Playing with Vegas, Fleury ended up with 117 regular-season wins.
+Heading into next year Fleury, who is otherwise known as ‘Flower’ sits third all-time with 492 career wins.

-Also in July, Vegas pulled the trigger on a deal which sent rugged forward Ryan Reeves to the New York Rangers in exchange for a third -round pick in next summer’s NHL entry draft.
+Also in July, Vegas Golden Knights pulled the trigger on a deal that sent rugged forward Ryan Reeves to the New York Rangers in exchange for a third-round pick in next summer’s NHL entry draft.
 Reeves, in what was also his fourth season with the Knights scored this past season one goal and five points in 37 games.

-Meanwhile 27- year-old Swedish goaltender Oscar Dansk, who competed in only one game with Vegas last year, and has been in the organization for four years signed a two-year contract with HC Spartak Moscow in the KHL.
+Meanwhile 27 year old Swedish goaltender Oscar Dansk, who competed in only one game with Vegas Golden Knights last year, and has been in the organization for four years signed a two-year contract with HC Spartak Moscow in the KHL.

 In taking a bold gamble, the Golden Knights acquired former 2017 second overall pick, Nolan Patrick from the Nashville Predators in exchange for forward Cody Glass.